aronerben/arithmetic-parser/README.md

 # arithmetic-parser
-Parser &amp; interpreter for arithmetic expressions, written in Java.
+Parser/interpreter/evaluator for arithmetic expressions, written in Java.
+Written to learn.
+Not suitable for situation that requires fast and reliable parsing/evaluation.

 ## Class responsibilites by step
 ### 1. Lexer